 Sometimes insider knowledge can significantly benefit your PR campaign.
-We asked Simon Cocking, one of Ireland's leading freelance journalists, to share his insider knowledge on how start-ups can get journalists to write about them.
+We asked Simon Cocking, one of Ireland's leading freelance journalists, to share his insider knowledge on how start-ups can get journalists to write news stories about their business.

 Apply the ‘would I bother reading this story myself’ filter to your own company’s potential news stories.
 You’d be surprised what some companies think is of interest to the wider world.
 How has your product helped other people?
-This is of interest to other people, not simply telling us about the logistics of growing your business.
+Is your product changing the world?
+Wait until you have newsworthy information before you pitch your story to journalists.

 We need good images to illustrate our articles.
-If you don’t have them, chances are then stock images will be used, or another company with good visuals may get covered instead.
+If you don’t have them, stock images will be used, or another company with good visuals may be covered instead.
 This is something you have control over.
-Make sure you supply good images to increase the chances of it being your company that gets featured.
+Make sure you supply strong and visually impactful images to increase the chances of your story getting featured.
+I would recommend using a professional photographer to take the photograph.
+In order for the photograph to catch the eye of editors you should include props and visuals clues that will help to explain your news story.

-A good twitter company bio has a short, clear explanation of what they do.
+A good company Twitter bio has a short, clear explanation of what they do.
 Do you have one?
 If you do, you make it easier to us to tell other people what it is you do, in your words.
 Similarly, if you have a great, snappy, clear explainer video it’s not unheard of for the journalist to even include it in the piece about you.
-If you don’t have one then that is a missed opportunity.
+If you do not have one then that is a missed opportunity.

 We get press releases all the time about things like this, often over 50 in a week.
 Without out being rude, it isn’t that interesting that you’ve hired X from Y, however, PR companies seem to feel this is an interesting news story.
 Lots of press releases we receive are basically HR announcements about people moving jobs.
 This isn’t news, it’s just people changing chairs.
 Would you read it?